-Welcome Message from John Solomos, Head of Department
+Welcome Message from Virinder Kalra, Head of Department

 As Head of Department I would like to extend a warm welcome to the web page of the Department of Sociology.
 We are one of the top Departments of Sociology, both nationally and globally.